CodeByDhiraj/portfolio/README.md

 ## 👨‍💻 About Me

 Hi!
 I’m **Dhiraj Kumar**, a Full-Stack Developer from India 🇮🇳
-I love building fast, modern, and elegant websites with great user experience.
+I love building fast, modern, and elegant websites with a great user experience.
 My goal?
 Make technology beautiful and impactful.

 ---